Amanda America Dickson: Life in Augusta, Georgia

-The death of her father, David Dickson, on February 18, 1885, was a pivotal turning point in Amanda America's life.
-Immediately after his death, she took measures to protect herself legally.
-Also, in part to distance herself from her disgruntled white relatives whom David Dickson had left out of his will, she moved to Augusta, Georgia, which was a familiar city to her.
+The death of Amanda American Dickson's father, David Dickson, on February 18, 1885, marked a significant turning point in her life.
+Following his death, Amanda took immediate legal steps to secure her position and inheritance.
+To further protect herself and distance from her disgruntled white relatives-many of whom had been left out of David Dickson's will-Amanda relocated to Augusta, Georgia, a city she was already familiar with.

-She arrived in Augusta in 1886 and purchased a large, seven-bedroom house at 452 Telfair Street, which was in a multiracial neighborhood.
-White Georgians generally viewed black citizens within the racial caste system, without regard for wealth or class.
-But some were willing to accept children of wealthy planters, especially if mostly white.
-Dickson became a member of the elite black community in Augusta, Georgia.
-She was held in high esteem by those who came to know her because of her wealth, elegance, and intelligence.
+In 1886, she settled in Augusta and purchased an impressive seven-bedroom home at 452 Telfair Street, located in a diverse, multiracial neighborhood.
+During this era, white Georgians often viewed Black citizens through the rigid lens of the racial caste system, with little regard for wealth or class.
+However individuals like Amanda, the children of wealthy white planters-especially those with lighter skin-were sometimes more accepted by white society.

+Despite these challenges, Amanda became an integral part of Augusta's elite black community, where she was admired for her considerable wealth, refined elegance, and keen intelligence.
+Those that knew her held her in the highest regard, recognizing her as a symbol of grace and resilience in a deeply divided society.

 Family ordeal

-Amanda America Dickson spent the last eleven months of her life as the wife of Nathan Toomer, from Perry, Georgia, whom she married on July 14, 1892.
-Her health was fragile throughout her second marriage, as she had several health problems which required the continual attention of her family physician, Thomas D. Coleman.
+Amanda America Dickson spent the last eleven months of her life married to Nathan Toomer, a native of Perry, Georgia.
+The couple wed on July 14, 1892.
+Amanda's health was fragile throughout her second marriage, requiring constant medical attention from their family physician, Dr. Thomas D. Coleman.

-By 1893, Amanda America's health had greatly improved, but a disturbing family ordeal would be the catalyst for the further deterioration of her health and eventual death.
-Her younger son, twenty-three-year-old Charles Dickson, who was married to Kate Holsey, became infatuated with stepsister Mamie Toomer, who was only fourteen years old.
-On March 10, 1893, Nathan and Amanda brought Mamie to the St. Francis School and Convent in Baltimore, Maryland, an order of black nuns, in an attempt to protect her from Charles Dickson's misguided attentions.
-Charles Dickson conspired with his brother-in-law Dunbar Walton, his sister-in-law Carrie Walton Wilson, and a hired man, Louis E. Frank, to kidnap Mamie Toomer.
-Their plan was foiled.
-Walton, Frank, and their lawyer, E. J. Waring, were indicted by the grand jury of Baltimore, Maryland for conspiracy to kidnap Mamie Toomer.
-Charles Dickson escaped without any legal ramifications for his actions.
+By 1893, Amanda's condition had shown significant improvement, but a disturbing family incident caused her health to decline again, ultimately leading to her death.
+The incident involved her younger son, 23-year-old Charles Dickson, who was married to Kate Holsey.
+Charles became infatuated with his stepsister, 14-year-old Mamie Toomer.
+To protect Mamie from Charles' inappropriate attentions, Nathan and Amanda took her to the St. Francis School and Convent in Baltimore, Maryland, which was run by an order of black nuns.

+However, Charles Dickson conspired with several accomplices, including his brother-in-law Dunbar Walton, his sister-in-law Carrie Walton Wilson, and a hired man, Louis E. Frank, to kidnap Mamie Toomer.
+Their plan was thwarted, and Walton, Frank, and their lawyer, E. J. Waring, were indicted by a Baltimore grand jury on charges of conspiracy to kidnap.
+Despite his involvement, Charles Dickson faced no legal consequences for his actions.

+The stress and anxiety stemming from this incident, combined with Amanda's preexisting health conditions, caused her health to deteriorate further, leading to her untimely passing later that year.